stackitcloud/stackit-sdk-go/CONTRIBUTION.md

   }
   ```

-- The main objective of the `wait` functions is to make sure that the operation was successful, which means any other special cases such as intermediate error states should also be handled
+- The main objective of the waiter functions is to make sure that the operation was successful, which means any other special cases such as intermediate error states should also be handled

 ## Code Contributions